 06 of 06

 The Royal Palace of Milan was the seat of government for the city for many centuries but now serves as a cultural center and art museum.

-Used mostly to host temporary art exhibitions, the Palazzo Reale is also the home of the Civico Museo D'Arte Contemporanea, and the Civic Museum of Contemporary Art also called CIMAC.
+Used mostly to host temporary art exhibitions, the Palazzo Reale is also the home of the Civico Museo D'Arte Contemporanea, also called CIMAC.
 CIMAC features works of the 20th century, including collections of Surrealist and Futurist art.